Author: Evan Hubbard, Program Supervisor

 Gender Inclusive Pronouns in Email Signatures:

-One of the core tenants of our work at SLM is creating an environment that is affirming and welcoming for all members of our community.
+One of the core tenets of our work at SLM is creating an environment that is affirming and welcoming for all members of our community.
 Since 2012, SLM has started every group we run by inviting each individual to share their chosen name and pronouns.
 This is done so that everyone’s identity is respected and celebrated.
 As an organization, we wanted to take this practice one step further by adding them to our email signatures.

 What are pronouns?